-Portfolios should be in digital format in the first instance, although you may be asked to bring along originals at the interview.
-Portfolios should be hosted on a website or service that is publicly accessible via the internet (such as Vimeo, YouTube, Flickr or your own website) and, where relevant, the password for the portfolio page.
+Your portfolio should be provided in digital format with your application, although you may be asked to bring along originals at the interview.
+Portfolios should be hosted on a website or service that is publicly accessible via the internet, eg via Vimeo, YouTube, Flickr or your own website.

-The URL and password for the portfolio should be included on a separate page in the 'written work' material to accompany your application.
-We will not accept any portfolios submitted via email or portfolios uploaded in a PDF file.
-If you cannot provide a web-based portfolio, please email firstname.lastname@example.org to discuss alternative arrangements.
+The department will not accept portfolios submitted via email.
+If you cannot provide a web-based portfolio, please send an email to email@example.com to discuss alternative arrangements.

 Your portfolio will be assessed for evidence of creative thinking and artistic accomplishment, clarity in the exposition of ideas, and a comprehensive understanding of the subject area.